nzy1997/TreeContractor.jl/notes/dd.typ

   ),
   keywords: ("rank-width", "SAT", "treewidth", "parameterized algorithms"),
   abstract: [
-    We provide a pedagogical introduction to rank-width and its application to the propositional model counting problem \#SAT.
-Through a concrete example, we demonstrate how rank-width can lead to exponential speedups over treewidth-based approaches for certain graph families.
+    We introduce rank-width as a graph parameter for the model counting problem \#SAT.
+The core idea is neighborhood equivalence: partial assignments with the same $bb(F)_2$ characteristic interact identically across any cut, enabling state-space compression from $2^n$ to $2^(op("rw"))$.
   ],
   accepted: none,
   bibliography: none,